pszufe/OSMgetPOI.jl/readme.md

 ## Basic description of the repository
 The project consists of 2 main parts:
 - `/src` directory where the source code is located.
 The source code contains the following key functions:
+    - `download_bbbike_file` and `download_geofabrik_file` - to download and unzip .osm files
-    - `create_df_from_osm_file` - it parses the .osm file from function argument and returns a Julia DataFrame with all the processed POIs.
+    - `get_poi_df` - it parses the .osm file from function argument and returns a Julia DataFrame with all the processed POIs.
 The dataframe may be used for further analysis or easily exported into CSV file.
     - other main functions - described in the documentation
  - `demo.ipynb` - jupyter notebooks which show how the package works.